DarkGeekMS/question-pairs-identifier/code/Classical Approaches/README.md

 - XGBoost has the best performance, while Naive Bayes has the least.
 - It's not a linearly-separable problem as shown in features plots and higher performance in non-linear classifiers, such as XGBoost.
 - Still not a very good performance, because this a complex problem that may need Advanced Deep Learning Techniques.
 This is what is said bu Qoura itself in the competition description:
-`Currently, Quora uses a Random Forest model to identify duplicate questions.
-In this competition, Kagglers are challenged to tackle this natural language processing problem by applying advanced techniques to classify whether question pairs are duplicates or not.`
+`In this competition, Kagglers are challenged to tackle this natural language processing problem by applying advanced techniques to classify whether question pairs are duplicates or not.`